AmmaarahJacobs/CalculatorApp/README.md

 # CalculatorApp
-This is a simple calculator app
+This is a simple responsive calculator app